Call for In-use Track Papers

 - Validity and applicability of the proposed approach in a different domain

-- Applicability of the lessons learnt from the adoption of Semantic Web technologies, both from a technical and non-technical point of view, to other domains
+- Applicability of the lessons learnt from the adoption of Semantic Web technologies both from a technical and non-technical perspective

 Soundness and Quality:

-- Quality of the discussion of the benefits and challenges of adopting Semantic Web technologies for solving the addressed problem and/or w.r.t. alternative approaches
+- Quality of the discussion of the benefits and challenges of adopting Semantic Web technologies for solving the addressed problem and/or with respect to alternative approaches

 - Overall clarity and quality of the submission